ComwrapReply/comwrap-whitelabel-eds/blocks/tags/README.md

 3. Search for or select "Tags" from the block library
 4. The Tags block will be inserted into your page

-**Step 2: Set Up Page Tags**
+**Step 2: Set Up Page Tags Using AEM Tag System**

-> **Note:** The Tags block reads from the page's meta tags.
-To display tags, you need to configure them in the page metadata.
+> **Note:** The Tags block reads from AEM's native tag system (cq:tags) configured in page properties.
+You'll use the standard AEM tag picker interface to select tags.

 1. Open the page properties panel in Universal Editor
-2. Navigate to the "Metadata" or "Page Properties" section
+2. Navigate to the "Basic" or "Tags" tab in Page Properties
-3. Find the "Tags" field (or `meta[name="tags"]` in the page head)
+3. Click on the "Tags" field (labeled "cq:tags")
-4. Enter your tags separated by commas (e.g., "Design, Marketing, Tutorial")
+4. Use the AEM tag picker to browse and select tags:
+   - Search for tags using the search bar
+   - Navigate through tag categories in the left panel
+   - Select tags by checking the boxes next to tag names
+   - Click "Select" to confirm your tag selections
 5. Save the page properties

 **Step 3: Verify Tags Display**